 The PPACA includes a number of proposals that are intended, in part, to help control health care costs and to change the overall trend in health spending growth.
 Many of these proposals are specific to the Medicare program, as discussed previously, and their estimated financial effects are shown in table 3.
-While some of the Medicare proposals would have a largely one-time impact on the level of expenditures (for example, the shift to MA benchmarks based on the average plan bid), others would have an ongoing effect on expenditure growth rates.
-Examples of the latter include the productivity adjustments to Medicare payment updates for most categories of providers, which would reduce overall Medicare cost growth by roughly 0.6 to 0.7 percent per year, and the Independent Medicare Advisory Board process, which would further reduce growth rates during 2015-2019 by about 0.4 percent per year.
-As noted previously, however, the growth rate reductions from productivity adjustments are unlikely to be sustainable on a permanent annual basis.
+While some of the Medicare proposals would have a largely one-time impact on the level of expenditures (for example, the shift to MA benchmarks based on the average plan bid), others would have an effect on expenditure growth rates.
+Examples of the latter include the productivity adjustments to Medicare payment updates for most categories of providers, which would reduce overall Medicare cost growth by roughly 0.6 to 0.7 percent per year, and the Independent Payment Advisory Board process, which would further reduce Medicare growth rates during 2015-2019 by about 0.6 percent per year.
+As noted previously, however, the growth rate reductions from productivity adjustments are unlikely to be sustainable on a permanent annual basis, and meeting the CPI-based target growth rates prior to 2020 would be very challenging as well.